Invariance in Policy Optimisation and Partial Identifiability in Reward Learning: Properties of Fundamental Reward Transformations

 We see that $\QSoftN{1}(s,a) - \Phi(s)$ satisfies \cref{eq:Q_soft} for $\QSoftN{2}(s, a)$, for all $s\in\States$ and $a\in\Actions$.
 Since the soft $Q$-function is the unique solution to this equation, we conclude $\QSoftN{2}(s, a) = \QSoftN{1}(s, a) - \Phi(s)$. \end{proof}

-We next show that $k$-initial potential shaping and linear scaling of $\reward$ correspond to affine transformations of $\Return$. \begin{restatable}{lemma}{thmPotentialsAndShifting} Let $(\States,\Actions,\TransitionDistribution,\InitStateDistribution,\reward, \discount)$ be an MDP, $\reward'$ a reward function, and $k \in \Reals$ a constant.
-Then we have that $\Return'(\xi) = \Return(\xi) - k$ for all possible and initial trajectories $\xi$, if and only if $\reward'$ is produced from $\reward$ by $k$-initial potential shaping and a mask of unreachable transitions. \end{restatable} \begin{proof} The converse follows from \Cref{lemma:change_from_potentials} and that varying the reward for unreachable transitions does not affect the return of any possible, initial trajectories, by definition.
+We next show that $k$-initial potential shaping and linear scaling correspond to affine transformations of $\Return$. \begin{restatable}{lemma}{thmPotentialsAndShifting} Let $(\States,\Actions,\TransitionDistribution,\InitStateDistribution,\reward, \discount)$ be an MDP, $\reward'$ a reward function, and $k \in \Reals$ a constant.
+Then we have that $\Return'(\xi) = \Return(\xi) - k$ for all possible and initial trajectories $\xi$, if and only if $\reward'$ is produced from $\reward$ by $k$-initial potential shaping and a mask of unreachable transitions. \end{restatable} \begin{proof} The converse follows from \Cref{lemma:change_from_potentials} and that, by definition, varying the reward for unreachable transitions does not affect the return of any possible, initial trajectories.

 For the forward direction, we show that the constant difference between $\Return'$ and $\Return$ on possible initial trajectories implies a constant difference between the returns of possible trajectories from any given reachable state, and that this state-dependent difference defines a $k$-initial potential function that transforms $\reward$ into $\reward'$.